-US stock futures trending higher on coronavirus vaccine, stimulus news: report
+US stock futures trending higher on coronavirus vaccine, stimulus news

 With governments worldwide tightening restrictions on business, worries continue about economic fallout

-U.S. equity futures are pointing higher hours before the opening bell as Investors were encouraged by upbeat news on coronavirus vaccines and reports that lawmakers and the White House are making progress toward fresh stimulus for the U.S. economy.
+U.S. equity futures are pointing higher hours before the opening bell as investors were encouraged by upbeat news on coronavirus vaccines and reports that lawmakers and the White House are making progress toward fresh stimulus for the U.S. economy.

 Continue Reading Below